movnetwork/swap/docs/source/providers/bytom/bytom.rst

 Bytom
 =====

-Cross chain atomic swap for Bytom cryptocurrency.

-.. sidebar:: Bytom Blockchain

 Bytom is a protocol of multiple byte assets.
 Heterogeneous byte-assets operate in different forms on the Bytom Blockchain and atomic assets (warrants, securities, dividends, bonds, intelligence information, forecasting information and other information that exist in the physical world) can be registered, exchanged, gambled via Bytom.

 .. toctree::
     :maxdepth: 3